 Learn how to understand and manage billing for Plus and Pro workspaces in Airtable.
-For Enterprise billing questions, please reach out to your Customer Success Manager.
+For Enterprise billing questions, please reach out to your Customer Success Manager or sales representative.

 Airtable plans and pricing

-Airtable offers both free and paid plans that each offer increased levels of usage and additional features.
+Airtable offers both free and paid plans.
+Our paid plans offer increased levels of usage and additional features.
 For a full overview of our plans and pricing, please visit airtable.com/pricing.

 How billing works